 BAD HABIT #3: INCONSISTENT GRAPHICS

-Posting Inconsistent Graphics is another Social Media Bad Habits to Avoid because When you put a lot of effort to create and curate your messages, you don’t want your graphics to be the weakest link in your strategy.
-It’s significant that your images are familiar enough that your audience will be able to recognise your brand across different online platforms.
-It doesn’t have to be spectacular, sensational or ingenious, but it should be memorable and consistent with your brand.
+Posting Inaccurate Graphics is another Social Media Bad Habit to Stop and while you invest a lot of time into designing and curating your messages, you don't want the visuals to be the weakest link of the plan.
+It's crucial that your photos are well recognised so your customers will be able to find your name through various media channels.
+It doesn't have to be stunning, sensational, or brilliant, but it's meant to be unforgettable and compatible with your name.

 Make sure images are clean, professional, and well thought out.
 Ask yourself: Does this image fall in line with my company’s core values?
 Does this image help explain my brand’s products or services?
 If the answer is “NO”, you may want to consider a different image.
 Additionally, be sure to select high-quality, interesting images for your social media posts so your pages and profiles stay active, bright, and inviting.